 I FELL IN LOVE WITH KANSAS ON THE BIG KANSAS ROAD TRIP

 This year is turning out to be the year of Kansas!
 I hopped on the Big Kansas Road Trip with Melody of Wherever I May Roam Blog the first part of May.
 It was during this trip that I was exposed to an area of Kansas that I had never explored.
 Wow…. it’s fair to say, that my breath was literally taken away.
 Thank you to the good folks in Sherman, Cheyenne and Wallace Counties for welcoming us into their communities.
+Melody and I both look forward to seeing you on the Big Kansas Road Trip in 2021.

 SHERMAN COUNTY, KANSAS: BIG KANSAS ROAD TRIP